mtib/mtib.github.io/_posts/2021-05-09-moving-to-denmark-[wip].md

 This should have been an easy E-Mail, but my landlord decided to want an additional month of rent from me, which I argue they have no right to require.
 The rent contract just references the [BGB](https://www.gesetze-im-internet.de/bgb/__573c.html#:~:text=%C2%A7%20573c%20Fristen%20der%20ordentlichen,Wohnraums%20um%20jeweils%20drei%20Monate.).
 As I wrote on the 1.5.2021 I should be able to count three months as follows: May, June, July, and, therefore, be able to end the contract for the 31.7.2021.

 I also offered the landlord to buy the washing machine straight off of me, instead of me selling it to the rentor after me.

+### "Abmeldung bei Meldebehörde"

+Needs to be 1W before or 2W after *your move*.
+As I will be moving a lot sooner than my rent contract *expires* I will have to choose when to send in my "Antrag auf Abmeldung bei Meldebehörde".
+A reason for doing this as soon as possible is that the document you get in response is required to cancel internet contracts ahead of term.

 ## moving